 English is widely spoken everywhere and is the official language, but Filipino is also widely spoken

-Do I need a visa to visit Iceland?
+Do I need a visa to visit Philippines?

-Holders of UK passports can visit the Philippines for up to two weeks without a visa.
+Holders of UK passports can visit the Philippines for up to 30 days without a visa.
+For up to date travel advice, visit the FCO website here.